rehanzo/VisioNomicon/README.md

 - `-x`, `--execute`: Execute renaming based on existing mapping file.
 Calling this without a value uses the most recently created mapping in `$XDG_DATA_HOME/visionomicon`
 - `-ox`, `--mapex`: Map and execute renaming in one step
 - `-u`, `--undo`: Revert renaming to original filenames using a mapping file.
 Calling this without a value uses the most recently created mapping in `$XDG_DATA_HOME/visionomicon`
+  - It is important to note, if the file names or locations change after executing a mapping, you will not be able to undo
 - `-t`, `--template`: Define the template for renaming image files, without file extension.
 It is recommended to use square brackets to define elements of the filename.
 Defaults to `[SubjectDescription]\_[MainColor/ColorScheme]\_[StyleOrFeel]\_[CompositionElement]`
 - `-e`, `--validation-retries`: Specify the number of retries for name validation (defaults to 3)
 - `-v`, `--error-retries`: Specify the number of retries in case of OpenAI errors (defaults to 3)